mike-zappitello/http_monitor/README.md

 ### Stumple Uponers

-If you happened to stumble upon this project while searching for key words in the instructions, you are welcome to my log file in the `test_data` directory, but I would hope that you also have the integrity to not copy a third parties work without attribution.
-Good Luck
+If you happened to stumble upon this project while searching for key words in the instructions, you are welcome to my log file in the `test_data` directory.

+Good Luck!

 ### Thank You